-Table 7.
-Goal Descriptions 1 Goal Descriptions Public Facility and Infrastructure Improvements Goal Descriptions Improve the quality of life for people living in low- and moderate-income (LMI) neighborhoods through public investment in facilities and infrastructure.
-The proposed public facility improvements for FY2023 will take place at 15 th street from Avenues A to B and will replace a sewer.
+1 Goal Descriptions Public Facility and Infrastructure Improvements Goal Descriptions Improve the quality of life for people living in low- and moderate-income (LMI) neighborhoods through public investment in facilities and infrastructure.
+The proposed public facility improvements for FY2023 will take place at Veterans Park located within an LMI area of the City of Douglas, within Census Tract 8.
 CDBG \$132,496 3 Goal Descriptions Administration/Planning Goal Descriptions Administration and planning of the CDBG program.
 Program administration addresses all outcomes, objectives and priority needs.
 CDBG \$33,123